somkhitp/BasicCalculator/README.md

 I also added Unit testing to cover all the edge cases that I can think of `test/java/basicCalculator/CalculatorTest`

-**I Hope you enjoy using this, and plese feel free to comment on what I can improve on!!**
+**I Hope you enjoy using this, and please feel free to comment on what I can improve on!!**